johri-lab/UltimateSecurityCam/README.md

 	- The code is also capable of detecting darkness in the surroundings, by calculating the average brightness by overall pixels of a frame.
 	  It indicates the user whenever it finds surroundings getting dark.
 	- Whenever the program detects darkness it initializes the microphone to record the audio in the region.
+	- The code takes snapshot of the frame with maximum movement count as`image.jpg` during it's complete execution cycle.
 	- All the configurations of the video clip are recorded (like Date and Time, camera fps, maximum object movement recorded at a time, duration, etc.)
 	- The video clip saved as `basic_motion_detection.avi` and the audio as `audio.wav`.
 	- The GUI makes confirmation for saving the config file.